-In conclusion of the assessment, follow the three segmentation guidelines:
+As a conclusion to this assessment, follow these three segmentation guidelines:

-1. Stringent prevention between production and non-production networks
+1. Strict prevention between production and non-production networks

-2. Allow for a learn and adjust period for inner production traffic segmentation and gradually transform into prevention rules.
-Defining rules and monitoring them is a crucial factor in responding quickly for an attack
+2. Allow for a learn-and-adjust period for inner production traffic segmentation, and then gradually move to prevention rules.
+A crucial factor in responding quickly to an attack is to define rules and monitoring them.

-3. Design for a minimum number of security gateway deployment due to maintenance issues but allow for a separate gateway deployment for external production network segmentation (i.e. IT networks) enabling most security features for detecting early stages of a potential attack.
+3. Design for a minimum number of security gateway deployments, due to maintenance issues, but allow for a separate gateway deployment for external production network segmentation (i.e. IT networks), thus enabling most security features necessary to detect the early stages of a potential attack.

 Stay safe